madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 Following data exploration is performed using mySQL.

-## Geospatial Analysis on the reviews
+## Geospatial Analysis On Reviews

-In the mapping section, we analyze the geographic locations of businesses.

-First, we look at a global view of Yelp businesses.

-Next, we zoom in on the two most concentrated regions (North America and Europe).

-We explore the cities with the highest number of reviews.
+In this section, I will show how I analyzed the geographic locations of businesses/restaurants.
+First, I looked at a global view of Yelp businesses.
+Next, I zoomed in on the two most concentrated regions (North America and Europe), and explored the cities with the highest number of reviews within those two regions respectively.

-Finally, we visualize the top two cities.

 #### Global Visualization and Analysis
 <table>